19 Ways To Make Old Speakers Sound Better

 Most modern receivers have some form of room EQ calibration that optimizes your speakers’ sound for your particular room by utilizing a small mic.

-Calibrating your speakers this way should provide for a better experience all around.
+Calibrating your speakers this way should provide for a better experience all around and may even help with the bass from your speakers that you experience as well.

 8).
 Upgrade Your Receiver